sdelamo/sergiodelamo.com/posts/micronaut-regex-filter.md

 I want to keep `v1`, `v2` endpoints alive.
 However, I want to notify my consumers that they should migrate to `v3`.

 I can add a [`Deprecation` HTTP Header](https://datatracker.ietf.org/doc/html/draft-dalal-deprecation-header-03) to the HTTP Responses emitted by `v1` and `v2` endpoints.
-Thanks to the support of regular expressions since Micronaut 3.1, it is really easy to do it:
+Thanks to the support of regular expressions since Micronaut Framework 3.1, it is really easy to do it:

 ```java
 package com.example;